Decodingcoder/WebScore360-Order-2/specs.md

         Dashboard shows scores & check results (pass/fail).
         Fix-It Guidance details are locked.

-    Pro Plan ($19/mo):
+    Pro Plan (**$9/mo** - Option for annual payment with 25% discount):
         Max 30 audits per month.
         Unlocks all Fix-It Guidance details ("What", "Why", "How") in the dashboard.
         Placeholder: Maybe adds a non-functional "Action Tracker" tab for future dev.

-    Business+ Plan ($57/mo):
+    Business+ Plan (**$38/mo** - Option for annual payment with 25% discount):
         Unlimited audits per month.
         Includes all Pro features.
         Placeholders: May add non-functional tabs/sections for "Competitor Benchmarks", "Priority Support", "Service Discounts".

-    Upgrade Flow: Clicking "Upgrade" buttons initiates the Stripe/Paddle checkout flow (requires integration in Next.js frontend and webhooks handled by a Supabase Edge Function or Render endpoint to update the user's subscription_tier in the DB).
+    Upgrade Flow: Clicking "Upgrade" buttons initiates the Stripe/Paddle checkout flow. **The checkout should present both monthly and annual (with discount) options if applicable.** Integration in Next.js frontend and webhooks handled by a Supabase Edge Function or Render endpoint to update the user's subscription_tier in the DB.

-    Annual/LTD: Defer implementation until post-MVP validation.
+    Annual/LTD: Defer full LTD implementation until post-MVP validation, but **implement the annual discount option during checkout for Pro and Business+**.

 8. Key Data Models (Supabase - Simplified):